ABSTRACT SUBMISSION DEADLINE – SATURDAY, AUGUST 29TH, 11:59 PM

 - Anything other than the text content of your abstract

-We invite you to submit a difficult or challenging cardiac case encountered during your career for open discussion at the 2020 PCICS Annual International Meeting in Miami, Florida.
+We invite you to submit a difficult or challenging cardiac case encountered during your career for discussion at the 2020 PCICS Annual International Virtual Meeting.
 These cases could be from the CICU, cardiac acute care unit, ER, catheterization lab or operating room requiring successful collaboration, lateral thinking or innovation.
 Cases could include any diagnostic conundrum or those that were challenging physiologically, technically or psychologically, and may or may not have had a successful outcome.

 Cases will be presented in a supportive and positive environment with an emphasis on open discussion, debate and learning.